-There are three main reasons, which led me to undertake this mission:
+There are three main reasons, which led me to founding the Institute:

 To think different and push for innovations that really facilitate the necessary transformation within the fashion industry.